slcs-jsc/jurassic/README.md

 tool for studying radiative processes in the middle and upper atmosphere.

+## Statement of need

+Infrared limb, nadir, and zenith observations are widely used to study temperature, composition, and dynamical variability in the atmosphere.
+Interpreting these measurements requires radiative transfer calculations, but full line-by-line models can be too computationally expensive for large satellite datasets, sensitivity studies, or iterative retrieval workflows.

+JURASSIC addresses this use case by combining radiative transfer approximations with precomputed spectroscopic lookup tables.
+It is intended for users who need many infrared radiance or transmittance calculations with configurable atmospheric states, instrument settings, and observation geometries.

+The model has been used in studies of satellite remote sensing and middle-atmosphere dynamics, including temperature retrievals, trace-gas retrievals, and gravity-wave analyses.
+It complements line-by-line radiative transfer models by providing a faster modelling option for workflows where lookup-table approximations are appropriate.

 ## Features

 JURASSIC provides a comprehensive and efficient framework for infrared